The race for survival in the Premier League has once more recommenced with teams desperate to avoid the ignominy of relegation to the Championship.

 They are now back in the big time and they will be aiming for another long stay in the division.

-His hopes of avoiding a third consecutive top-flight relegation are not particularly fancied with Bournemouth favourites to face the drop at 8/13.
+Their hopes of avoiding a third consecutive top-flight relegation are not particularly fancied, however, with Bournemouth favourites to face the drop at 1/2.

 Nottingham Forest back in the big time